Characterization of atomic decompositions, Banach frames, Xd-frames, duals and synthesis-pseudo-duals, with application

 \subsection{Connection between expansions in $X$ and $X^*$}

 Let $X_d$ be an $RCB$-space and let $\mg$ be an $X_d$-Bessel sequence for $X$.
 If $\mf$ is an $X_d^*$-Bessel sequence for $X^*$, then $\mf$ satisfies (\ref{fx}) if and only if it satisfies

 see \cite[Lemma 4.3]{Sduals}.
 If $\mf$ is not an $X_d^*$-Bessel sequence for $X^*$, such equivalence does not hold in general.
-There exist cases when both representations (\ref{fx}) and (\ref{fg}) hold (see Example \ref{adn}) and there exist cases when (\ref{fx}) holds, but (\ref{fg}) does not hold (see Example \ref{eximp} below).
-In Proposition \ref{1s2} we determine a subset of $X^*$ where the representation $g=\sum_{i=1}^\infty g(f_i)g_i$ holds based on validity of $(\ref{fx})$.
-For investigation of the converse situation (conclusions for $f=\sum g_i(f)f_i$ assuming validity of $g=\sum_{i=1}^\infty g(f_i)g_i, \ \forall g\in\dom(U_\mf)$) see \cite{Slower} switching the roles of $(f_i)_{i=1}^\infty$ and $(g_i)_{i=1}^\infty$, and switching the roles of $X$ and $X^*$.
+There exist cases where both representations (\ref{fx}) and (\ref{fg}) hold (see Example \ref{adn}) and there exist cases where (\ref{fx}) holds, but (\ref{fg}) does not hold (see Example \ref{eximp}).
+In Theorem \ref{1s2} below we determine a subset of $X^*$ where the representation $g=\sum_{i=1}^\infty g(f_i)g_i$ holds based on validity of (\ref{fx}).
+For investigation of a converse situation, namely, conclusions for $f=\sum g_i(f)f_i$ assuming validity of $g=\sum_{i=1}^\infty g(f_i)g_i, \ \forall g\in\dom(U_\mf)$, see \cite[Theor.
+5.1]{Slower} switching the roles of $(f_i)_{i=1}^\infty$ and $(g_i)_{i=1}^\infty$, and switching the roles of $X$ and $X^*$.